deardevio/deardevio/README.md

 ### Hi there 👋
-🤓 I'm Dennis, a hobbyist developer
+🤓 I'm a hobbyist developer

 🔭 I’m currently working on personal and collaborative projects
 <!--